1000-976-Great Vocals

 Writer/Composer: Merle Travis (1946)

 The unforgettable chorus, “You load sixteen tons, what do you get? / Another day older and deeper in debt / St. Peter, don’t you call me ‘cause I can’t go / I OWE MY SO-O-OUL, to the company store.” still resonates, written as a coal-mining self-identity song.
-It suited Ford’s full-throated bass / baritone delivery, and it went straight to the top of the charts at the spawn of the Rock revolution.
+It suited Ford’s full-throated bass / baritone delivery, and it went straight to #1 on the charts at the spawn of the Rock revolution.
 His stellar 40+ year career crossed many boundaries, Country / Pop / Folk / Novelty and Gospel.
-He was a beloved singer / TV performer, whether on the Grand Ole Opry stage or performing live on television.
-People were drawn toward his confident, smiling delivery, perfect for songs such as this, Shotgun Boogie and In the Middle of an Island.
+He was a beloved singer, whether on the Grand Ole Opry stage or performing live on television.
+People were drawn toward his confident, smiling delivery, perfect for songs such as Shotgun Boogie and In the Middle of an Island.
 He rode his crest of popularity in the 1950s / 1960s…Superb and Memorable!

 Link # 1 Original recording 1956.
 Link # 2 Live performance 1957.